 Write and illustrate books, publish them publicly or privately, and even order a printed copy.
 Kids can start with a blank book and let their imaginations run or use a premade story line, which is especially handy for younger kids or kids who need more structure in their storytelling or creative writing.

 Shadow Puppet Edu

-Shadow Puppet Edu is a slide-show creation tool designed to help kids create presentations.
-All the resources they might want are included and accessible from within the app, such as images from museums, Flickr, and their own camera rolls.
+Slideshow creation tool designed to help kids create presentations.
+All the resources they might want are accessible from within the app, including images from museums, Flickr, and their own camera rolls.
 Kids can share their creations by email or message as well as through apps connected on the device, such as YouTube and Twitter.

-TeleStory is a video-creation tool that gives kids a background scene, face-detecting costumes, cue cards, and special effects to create their own themed TV shows.
-A kid can become a singing contest star, à la American Idol, or serve on a Star Trek-style spaceship.
-Videos then can be saved to the camera roll and shared from there or published on TeleStory's moderated video channel, ToonTube.
+Video creation tool that gives kids a background scene, face-detecting costumes, cue cards, and special effects to create their own themed TV shows.
+Videos can be saved to the camera roll and shared from there or published on TeleStory's moderated video channel, ToonTube.

-Toontastic is a creative learning tool that empowers kids to draw, animate, and share their own stories through imaginative play.
-Toontastic teaches key storytelling principles.
+Draw, animate, and share their stories through imaginative play and learn key storytelling principles.
 Children are walked through creating the story arc: setup, conflict, challenge, climax, or resolution.
-Creating a story is as easy as putting on a puppet show — children simply press the record button, move the characters onscreen, and tell their stories.
-Once they're're done, Toontastic will play back their animation and voice as a cartoon for them to share with friends and family.
+Creating a story is easy — simply press the record button, move the characters onscreen, and tell their stories.
+When finished, play back the animation and voice as a cartoon to share with friends and family.

 Images and prompts inspire kids of all ages to write, with increasing depth and complexity at higher levels.
 Additionally, kids or parents can create new prompts using their own images and ideas.
 Can help kids who struggle with written expression as they are given a prompt with a picture.